 crying and tears to the One able to save Him from death, and He was heard

-took a man without sin to die for the sins of the people.
-Only God could do
+took a man without sin to die for the sins of the people; only God could do

-this, for not even an angel could live in a body of sinful flesh without
+this; not even an angel could live in a body of sinful flesh without

 (176a) Works of the devil